PhD Student • Harvard University • ralf.konietzka@cfa.harvard.edu •

 A 3D View of Orion: I. Barnard's Loop

-In collaboration with Michael Foley, Alyssa Goodman, Catherine Zucker, John Forbes, Cameren Swiggum, João Alves, John Bally, Juan Soler, Josefa Großschedl, Shmuel Bialy, Michael Grudić, Reimar Leike, Torsten Enßlin
+Together with Michael Foley, Alyssa Goodman, Catherine Zucker, John Forbes, Cameren Swiggum, João Alves, John Bally, Juan Soler, Josefa Großschedl, Shmuel Bialy, Michael Grudić, Reimar Leike, Torsten Enßlin

 Paper